CartoDB/airship/packages/components/src/components/as-stacked-bar-widget/README.md

 ## Stacked bar chart

-A stacked bar chart is a graph that is used to break down and compare parts of a whole.Each column in the chart represents a whole, and the rectangles in the column represent different parts or categories of that whole.
+A stacked bar chart is a graph that is used to break down and compare parts of a whole.
+Each column in the chart represents a whole and the rectangles in the column represent different parts or categories of that whole.
 Colors are used to illustrate the different categories in the column.

 ```html
 noSource: true